 The Buttermilk Sky Pie Shop story begins in the kitchens of our maternal grandmothers Ruth and Edith.
-They were two Southern ladies: one from Arkansas, the other from Mississippi, each sharing a spunk best described as “whiskey in a tea cup.”
+They were two Southern ladies: one from Arkansas, the other from Mississippi.
+Each shared a spunk best described as “whiskey in a tea cup.”
 Known as much for their crazy sayings and firm beliefs as for their pies, biscuits, and preserves, these two special women placed a mark on our hearts that will last a lifetime.

 Scott had the privilege of growing up on a 1500 acre second generation farm in rural Southeast Missouri.
 Summer days were spent working in the garden, driving the tractor, and spending time in his Granny’s kitchen canning and sampling her fruit pies and preserves.
 It was here that he developed a strong work ethic and a taste for fresh handmade baked goods that would set the bar for quality at Buttermilk Sky.

 Scott learned all aspects of running the farm from equipment, to livestock, to crops and basic business and brokerage principles.
 He followed up his “farm raising” with a degree in Architectural Engineering and a 20-plus year career in Construction Management prior to going into the baking business.
 Scott’s attention to detail and passion for design has been a great asset to the retail build-out process of our stores.
-When he isn’t working, Scott enjoys fishing and hunting with our sons, Bo and Tabb, watching them play football, and hanging out on the porch with his yellow lab Gunner.
+When he isn’t working, Scott enjoys spending time with sons, Bo and Tabb and hanging out with his yellow lab, Curtis.